 |ARCTIC F12 PWM||Fluid Dynamic||No|

-The Corsair ML120 Pro LED is arguably the best case fan out there on the market.
+The Corsair ML120 Pro LED is arguably the great case fan out there on the market.
 They are relatively new.
 However, they have gained a reputation for themselves pretty soon.

 First of all, the unique feature of these fans is that instead of a sleeve bearing or a ball bearing, they have a magnetic bearing.
 As a result, the fans are much quieter than its competitors.
 Also, these fans are more durable because of the same reason as well.
 Also, since there is no friction present, the fan is faster and has a better performance too.